VoD Streaming vs Live Streaming

 Share This Post

-This guide will look at the features of both, assessing their pros and cons and the ideal scenarios in which to utilize them.
+This guide will look at the features of both, assessing their pros and cons and the ideal way to use them.
+By the end, you’ll clearly understand when and how to effectively leverage these potent video streaming tools to achieve your business objectives.

 What is Live Streaming?

-In its simplest terms, live streaming is the transmission of live video content over the internet for consumption by an end-user.
+In simple terms, live streaming is the transmission of live video content over the internet for consumption by an end-user.
 Content is simultaneously recorded and broadcast using an over-the-top (OTT) streaming service.

-Live streaming is rapidly growing in popularity.
-It’s estimated that by 2028, the industry as a whole will have ballooned to be worth between $180-220billion.
+Live streaming on OTT platforms is rapidly growing in popularity.
+It’s estimated that by 2028, the industry will have ballooned to be worth between $180-220 billion.

-While this figure includes people streaming for pleasure and not just for business needs, it indicates that it’s rapidly becoming one of the most effective forms of video communication and, if utilized well, can be a hugely beneficial tool to help grow your brand.
+While this figure includes people streaming for pleasure and not just for business needs, it shows that it’s rapidly becoming one of the most effective forms of video communication.
+And, if used well, it can be a hugely beneficial tool for growing your brand.

 What is VoD?

-Video on demand, or VoD, is a form of video consumption whereby users can select and stream pre-recorded videos as they please from a VoD platform.
-This extremely popular form of consumption allows users to dictate where, when and how they watch content and is possible on virtually any smart device, from TVs to smartphones.
+Video on demand, or VoD, is a form of video consumption whereby users select and stream pre-recorded videos as they please from a VoD platform.
+This extremely popular form of consumption allows users to dictate where, when and how they watch content and is possible on virtually any smart device, from TV services to smartphones.

 VoD offers more control for both content creators and consumers, as it allows greater freedom of post-production, publishing and viewing.